Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Experiment

 \subsection{Link Prediction Results}

 In this part, we compare S2T with multiple competitors on the link prediction task and divide the dataset into a training set and a test set in chronological order of 80\% and 20\%.
 After split the dataset, we first train model on the training set and then conduct link predictions on the test set.
 In the test set, for each interaction, we define it as positive pair and random sample a negative pair (i.e., two nodes have never interacted with each other).
 After an equal number of positive and negative sample pairs are generated, we use a logistic regression function to determine the positives and negatives of each pair and compare them with the true results.
 We leverage the Accuracy (ACC) and F1-Score (F1) as performance metrics.
-As shown in Table \ref{link}, the proposed S2T achieves the best performances compared with various existing baselines on all three datasets.
+In Table \ref{link}, the proposed S2T achieves the best performances compared with various existing baselines on all datasets.

-In these three datasets, S2T obtains the best improvement on cit-HepTh and the least improvement on CollegeMsg.
+In these datasets, S2T obtains the best improvement on cit-HepTh.
 We argue that this phenomenon is related to the distribution of node degrees on different datasets.
 Thus we provide pie charts of degree distributions to explain this problem.
 In Figure \ref{node dis}, the number of nodes with different degrees is given.
-We simply define nodes with a degree between $1$ and $20$ as low-active nodes (i.e., long-tail nodes) and nodes with a degree above $100$ as high-active nodes, then can find that the number of low-active nodes accounts for a higher percentage than the sum of the other two categories.
+We simply define nodes with a degree between $1$ and $20$ as low-active nodes (i.e., long-tail nodes) and nodes with a degree above $100$ as high-active nodes, then can find that the number of low-active nodes accounts for a higher percentage than the sum of other two categories.
 This is in line with the phenomenon we pointed out above that long-tail nodes are the most common category of nodes in the graph.

-Here we give the number of the long-tail nodes on three datasets: Wikipedia (5045, 65.69\%), CollegeMsg (1082, 56.97\%), and cit-HepTh (5999, 79.17\%).
+Here we give the number of long-tail nodes on datasets: Wikipedia (5045, 65.69\%), CollegeMsg (1082, 56.97\%), cit-HepTh (5999, 79.17\%), BITotc (5211, 88.61\%), and Amazon (73897, 99.15\%).
 Moreover, in conjunction with Table \ref{link}, if a dataset has a larger proportion of long-tailed nodes, the more our global module works, and thus the better S2T improves on that dataset.
 The experimental results and data analysis nicely corroborates the effectiveness of our proposed global module for information enhancement of long-tail nodes.